TheresaLui/SelfHelpContent_v2/articles/problemscopingques.microsoft-intune/problemscopingques-microsoftintune-enrollment-ios-mac.md

 			"order": 4,
 			"controlType": "multilinetextbox",
-			"displayLabel": "Please describe the problem in detail", "required": true,
+			"displayLabel": "Please describe the problem in detail", "watermarkText": "Enter details here",
+			"required": true,
 			"useAsAdditionalDetails": true,
 			"hints": [{
 					"text": "Provide any details to help support troubleshoot your issue.
-The more details you can provide here will help support resolve your issue more quickly"
+Device names, error messages, scenario that's failing, etc.  The more details you can provide here will help support resolve your issue more quickly"
 				}, {
 					"text": "Attach screenshots if possible of the error message using the file uploader along with any logs or documentation you've gathered."
 				}